Monarch Butterflies in Virginia

 Source: National Park Service

-A special effort is underway to save the monarch butterfly (Danaus plexippus).
+A special effort is underway to save the two migrating populations of the monarch butterfly which overwinter in California and Mexico.
 It expands its range seasonally from Mexico into Virginia and across North America.
-The only other insect known to make annual long migrations is the bogong in Australia.
+The only other insect known to make an equivalent long annual migration is the bogong in Australia.

 Monarch butterflies transition from eggs to caterpillar, then metamorphose in a chrysalis into a butterfly